Why the Transcript?

-The MTC model is substantively different from the traditional model of crediting and transcript design that is typically organized around content oriented courses, Carnegie units for credit, and grades.
-The Mastery Transcript model is organized around performance areas (rather than academic departments), mastery standards and micro-credits (rather than grades).
+The Mastery Transcript Consortium™ (MTC) model is substantively different from the traditional model of crediting and transcript design that is typically organized around content oriented courses, Carnegie units for credit, and grades.
+The Mastery Transcript model is organized around performance areas (rather than academic departments), mastery standards, and micro-credits (rather than grades).
 Each micro-credit applied to a transcript signifies complete mastery of a specific skill, knowledge block or habit of mind as defined by the crediting high school.

 The MTC schools are supported by a technology platform that allows the complete record of a student’s credits and submitted evidence to be submitted to college admission offices and professional organizations for evaluation.

-This electronic Mastery Transcript allows college admission officers to dive deep within a transcript to see the specific credits of the sending high school and actual evidence of student work and mastery, thus giving depth and transparency to the student’s work record.
+This digital Mastery Transcript allows college admission officers to see the specific credits of the sending high school and actual evidence of student work and mastery, thus giving depth and transparency to the student’s work record.

-The initial formation of the MTC hopes to use the collective influence, access, and flexibility of our member schools to change the college and career preparation model for all high schools.
+The MTC network will draw upon the collective strength of our member schools, our Advisory Council and Board, our Higher Ed Advisory Group, and other partners to change the college and career preparation model for all high schools.

 All students deserve an opportunity to find themselves, their voice, and their standing in this world, including the many roses that have been trapped by the concrete of the current system.
 MTC is at the vanguard of making this happen.